momentohq/moderated-chat/README.md

   webhookSigningSecret: "",
 }
 ```
-- the `momentoApiKey` is a token, which can be created via the [momento console](https://console.gomomento.com/api-keys), with super user permissions.
+- the `momentoApiKey` is a token, which can be created via the [Momento Console](https://console.gomomento.com/api-keys), with super user permissions.
 This token will be used to vend short lived publish/subscribe api keys to the frontend
 - the `webhookSigningSecret` is the signing secret associated with the Momento Webhook.
 It is used to validate that requests are coming from Momento